Decomposing Claw-free Subcubic Graphs and $4$-Chordal Subcubic Graphs

-In this section it is shown that every connected $4$-chordal subcubic graph is good. \begin{theorem} If $G$ is a connected $4$-chordal subcubic graph, then $G$ is good. \end{theorem} \begin{proof} We show that if $G$ is not good, then $G$ is planar.
-By the contrary, suppose that $G$ is not planar.
+In this section we show that every connected $4$-chordal subcubic graph has a $3$-decomposition. \begin{thm} If $G$ is a connected $4$-chordal subcubic graph, then $G$ has a $3$-decomposition. \end{thm} \begin{pf} We show that if $G$ does not have a $3$-decomposition, then $G$ is planar and so by Corollary $13$ of \cite{Hoff3}, $G$ has a $3$-decomposition, as desired.
+To the contrary, suppose that $G$ is not planar.
 By Kuratowski's Theorem \cite[p.310]{West}, $G$ either contains a subdivision of $K_5$ or a subdivision of $K_{3,3}$.
 Since every vertex of $K_5$ has degree $4$, $G$ cannot contain a subdivision of $K_5$.
 Now, suppose that $G$ contains a subdivision of $K_{3,3}$. \\ First, we introduce some notation which we need for the rest of the proof.\\ Let $K_{3,3}^*$ be a subgraph of $G$ which is a subdivision of $K_{3,3}$.
 For every edge $e\in E(K_{3,3})$, let $L(e)$ be the set of all new added vertices on the edge $e$ in $G$.
 For every $v\in V(K_{3,3})$, denote the set of all edges incident with $v$ by $\{e_i(v)\mid 1\leq i\leq 3\}$.
-If for every $e\in E(K_{3,3})$, $L(e)=\varnothing$, then $G= K_{3,3}$ and so $G$ is good, as desired.
-The rest of the proof is based on the following three claims: {\bf Claim 1.} For every $e\in E(K_{3,3})$, $|L(e)|\geq 2$.\\ \textit{Proof.} If there exists an edge $e\in E(K_{3,3})$ such that $L(e)=\{p\}$ and $e$ is incident with the vertex $a$ in $K_{3,3}^*$, then let $C$ be a $4$-cycle of $K_{3,3}$ containing $e$.
+If for every $e\in E(K_{3,3})$, $L(e)=\varnothing$, then $G= K_{3,3}$ and so $G$ has a $3$-decomposition, as desired.
+The rest of the proof is based on the following three claims: \begin{cl} For every $e\in E(K_{3,3})$, $|L(e)|\geq 2$. \end{cl} \begin{pot} By contradiction, if there exists an edge $e\in E(K_{3,3})$ such that $L(e)=\{ p \}$ and $e$ is incident with the vertex $a$ in $K_{3,3}^*$, then let $C$ be a $4$-cycle of $K_{3,3}$ containing $e$.